danielteel/use-stored-reducer/README.md

 - **keyName** (string)   - this is the key name the hook will use to read/write localStorage
 - **reducer** (callback) - pass in a function that handles the dispatch calls, [example](#reducer-function).
 This is different then reacts useReducer.
 - **initialValue** (any) - if the keyName is not found in localStorage, the initial state will be set to this, and it will be saved to localStorage
+- **storageObject** (optional, StorageObject) - what storage object to use.
+Can be localStorage, sessionStorage, or a custom object that implements Storage
 - **hysterisis** (optional, number) - this defines how long the hysterisis is before localStorage is written to.
 If not passed, or set to null, there is no hysterisis and state is stored to localStorage immediately.